gverni-stripe/stripe-test-lab/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser to use the app.

-## Project Requirements

-See [PROJECT_REQUIREMENTS.md](../PROJECT_REQUIREMENTS.md) for a full list of requirements and user stories.

 ## Stripe Test Case Sources

 - [Core Payments](https://docs.stripe.com/testing)
 - [Connect](https://docs.stripe.com/connect/testing)
 - [Billing](https://docs.stripe.com/billing/testing)

-## Deployment

-Deploy easily to Vercel or your preferred Next.js hosting provider.

 ## Extending Test Cases (Adding New Groups or Scenarios)